Phoenix Wrongful Death Lawyer

 Who is allowed to file a wrongful death lawsuit in Arizona?

 Under Arizona law (A.R.S. § 12-612), only specific individuals may bring a wrongful death claim: the surviving spouse, surviving children, surviving parents, or a court-appointed personal representative.
-If no qualifying family member is available, the estate’s personal representative may file on behalf of all beneficiaries.
 Arizona allows only one wrongful death action, so eligible family members must join a single claim.

 How do I know if my family has a valid wrongful death case?

-A wrongful death claim exists when someone’s negligent, reckless, or wrongful act caused a death that could have supported a personal injury claim had the person survived.
+A wrongful death claim exists when someone's negligent, reckless, or wrongful act caused a death that could have supported a personal injury claim had the person survived.
 Evidence of negligence can include unsafe driving, medical errors, hazardous property conditions, defective products, or failures to follow safety rules.
-If liability is unclear, an attorney can review evidence, gather expert input, and assess whether negligence contributed to the loss.
+If liability is unclear, an attorney can review the evidence and assess whether negligence contributed to the loss.

 What damages can families recover in a wrongful death claim?

-Surviving family members may seek compensation for both economic and non-economic losses, including medical expenses before death, funeral and burial costs, loss of income and financial support, emotional grief, and loss of companionship.
-In rare cases, punitive damages may apply if the defendant acted with extreme disregard for safety.
-Every case is different, and damages reflect each family’s unique circumstances.
+Surviving family members may seek compensation for medical expenses before death, funeral and burial costs, loss of income and financial support, emotional grief, and loss of companionship.
+In rare cases, punitive damages may apply.
+Every case is different, and damages reflect each family's unique circumstances.

 What is the difference between a wrongful death claim and a survival action?